Head teacher Sir Alan Davies avoids jail over fraud

 At Southwark Crown Court, Judge Deborah Taylor said: "Your dishonest behaviour represents a fall from grace."

-The court heard that Davies paid himself, three staff members and two governors a total of £2.7m over several years through bonuses and salaries.
+It had been claimed that Davies paid himself, three staff members and two governors a total of £2.7m over several years through bonuses and salaries.

 Defending Davies, William Clegg QC, told the court he was an "inspirational" teacher and the offences needed to be taken in context.

 He said: "This is not a case of documents being forged to permit payments to be made that were unlawful and not agreed or made dishonestly.
 The position is the opposite.

 "The payments were honestly made and honestly received.
 This is not somebody seeking to obtain money he was not entitled to."